Step 1 – Complete an International Application

 The fall semester 2015 international admission deadline is May 29, 2015.

-All documents should be mailed to the Office of Admission or emailed to:
+All documents should be mailed to the Office of Admission.

 All documents must be received at least 60 business days before the subsequent fall semester begins.
 Documents submitted to Southern State will not be returned.